spiddeer/M365-Scripts/README.md

 A collection of PowerShell scripts for Microsoft 365 administrators.
 These scripts help manage SharePoint Online, Teams, and other Microsoft 365 services—handling tasks like enabling intelligent versioning, auditing storage, and automating routine admin tasks.

 ## 📌 Features
-- Enable Intelligent Versioning for SharePoint Online.
+- Enable Intelligent Versioning for SharePoint Online to optimize document versioning and reduce storage usage.
-- Audit and retrieve storage information for sites.
+- Monitor and audit storage consumption across SharePoint Online sites.
-- Automate administrative tasks across Microsoft 365.
+- Automate administrative tasks such as job tracking and reporting.
-- Handle throttling (429 errors) efficiently in large environments.
+- Handle throttling (429 errors) efficiently to prevent script failures in large environments.
+- Ensure compliance with best practices for Microsoft 365 administration.

 ## 🚀 Getting Started